Day 5 At The Dubai Airshow: New Airline Commits To A330neo

-Day 4 of the Dubai Airshow was the day of the single aisle product, where Airbus (OTCPK:EADSF) and Boeing (BA) received commitments for over 600 jets easily surpassing the dollar value of orders and commitments on previous days of the show.
+Day 4 of the Dubai Airshow was the day of the single aisle product, where Airbus (OTCPK:EADSF) and Boeing (NYSE:BA) received commitments for over 600 jets, easily surpassing the dollar value of orders and commitments on previous days of the show.

 Source: Alles Over Dubai - De Nederlandse reisgids over Dubai